 This shift probably mirrors the expansion of available data, as mentioned by Liran Einav and Jonathan Levin, two economists from Stanford University, "who happen to live and work in the epicenter of the data revolution, Silicon Valley".
 They describe what is new about big data from the perspective of economists.

 The three V's of big data means that the economists can get data faster, with greater coverage and scope, and with much higher frequency, dimensionality and granularity which was not even measurable/observable.
 More data and new data can be good news: economists can get more information to test their understanding and guesses, or put it formally, their theories and hypotheses.
-Straightforwardly, the large number of observations can make statistical power of empirical tests much less of a concern.
+Straightforwardly, the large number of observations can make the statistical power of empirical tests much less of a concern.

-The universal coverage of big data also increases the representativeness of research samples and naturally solve the classical empirical issues such as selection bias, limited variation of concerned variables.
+The universal coverage of big data also increases the representativeness of research samples and naturally solves the classical empirical issues such as selection bias, limited variation of concerned variables.
 Sometimes, economists can literally work on a population instead of samples, because administrative data like tax records, hospital admission records, credit bureau records might cover all individuals of interest.
 For example, Thomas Piketty and Emmanuel Saez, two economists focusing on inequality studies, are able to use tax records to calculate income and wealth shares for the very upper portion of the income distribution.
-It was problematic traditionally because of small sample sizes of surveys, under-reporting of high incomes, etc. The availability of population data can also make random sampling much easier, when samples are needed.
+It was problematic traditionally because of the small sample sizes of surveys, under-reporting of high incomes, etc. The availability of population data can also make random sampling much easier when samples are needed.

-Despite the various benefits, big data also brings in as much, if not more, challenges to economists, which though may be regarded as opportunities from an optimistic perspective.
+Despite the various benefits, big data also brings in as many, if not more, challenges to economists, which though may be regarded as opportunities from an optimistic perspective.
 The economists may get lost in the overloaded information.
 A single sequence of events or economic behaviors can be described in an enormous number of ways, from which an almost unlimited number of variables can be created.
 Figuring out how to organize and reduce the dimensionality of large-scale data is becoming a crucial challenge.
 Traditionally, a few summary statistics and several graphs can be enough to give us some sense of how a set of data looks like.
 We are comfortable to live with limited snapshots though we are aware of the parable of blind men and an elephant, or the allegory of Plato's Cave, since we believe that's the best we can do.
 In the world of big data, however, we are enabled to take unlimited snapshots from various positions and angles.
 The problem is how to organize and analyze them.

 Liran Einav and Jonathan Levin gave an example of Internet browsing history.
 It contains a great deal of information about a person's interests and beliefs, and how they evolve over time.
 But how can we extract this information?
 Another related issue of unstructured or complex structured big data acerbates the problem.
-The workhorse of empirical economists is still the traditional econometric toolbox used 15-20 years ago, which works with "rectangular" data sets, with N observations, K<<N variables per observation and a relatively simple dependence structure between the observations.
-Now the economists have to deal with much higher dimensions, less-clear and even complex structures.
+The workhorse of empirical economists is still the traditional econometric toolbox used 15-20 years ago, which works with "rectangular" data sets, with N observations, K<<N variables per observation, and a relatively simple dependence structure between the observations.
+Now the economists have to deal with much higher dimensions, less clear and even complex structures.
 For example, individuals in a social network may be interconnected in highly complex ways, and the point of econometric modeling is to uncover exactly what are the key features of this dependence structure, even before or at the same time when any meaningful other explorations are carried out.

 The two economists from Stanford University stress the role of economic theory in dealing with this problem.
 They believe one way to deal with high dimensionality and complexity is to seek insights from simpler organizing frameworks, i.e., economic models or theories.
 Their solution is probably not new, as theories were created as simplifications of complex real-world phenomena in the first place.
 The importance of economic theory, as they pointed out, has already been seen in some applied settings.
-For example, running online auction markets requires understanding of both big data predictive modelling and economic theory about sophisticated auction mechanisms.
+For example, running online auction markets requires an understanding of both big data predictive modeling and economic theory about sophisticated auction mechanisms.
 Many large tech companies have built economic teams along with statisticians and computer scientists.
 Indeed, "the richer the data, the more important it becomes to have an organizing theory to make any progress."

 Though economists today may still routinely analyze big data, or more accurately, large data sets from big data with the same econometric methods used 15-20 years ago, these methods are surely adapting to the big data revolution to some extent, sooner or later.
 The three economists from Princeton University mentioned earlier tried to depict the trend by analyzing a data set constructed by mining the text from papers of NBER working paper series and publications of top economic journals.

 Overall, they find a trend of economic methods towards demanding greater credibility and transparency, echoing the prediction of the Credibility Revolution in empirical economics by Joshua Angrist and Jorn-Steffen Pischke in 2010.
-Back to the 1980s, several famous economists, such as Edward Leamer, David Hendry, Robert Lucas, Christopher Sims, etc., doubted the reliability of the data analysis for the time being.
+Back in the 1980s, several famous economists, such as Edward Leamer, David Hendry, Robert Lucas, Christopher Sims, etc., doubted the reliability of the data analysis for the time being.
 Initiatives to "take the con out of econometrics" started to be an urge and pursuit since then.

 Thanks to such pursuit and the availability of big data, empirical microeconomics has probably been experiencing a credibility revolution, with a particular focus on the quality of empirical research designs.
 The doubts about empirical studies back in the old days were mainly about the credibility of seemingly significant causality in the simple statistical inferences, which underscores the importance of identifying a clean effect of any variable on another.
 According to the text mining study of economic papers, the fraction of papers explicitly referring to "identification" has risen from 4% in 1980 to 50% in 2018.
 Specific identification concerns, such as omitted variables, selection biases, reverse causality are also trending up.

 Requiring cleaner identification methods leads to a rise in experimental and quasi-experimental methods, such as Random Controlled Trials (RCTs), lab experiments, difference-in-difference, regression discontinuity, event studies, etc. The use of experiments generates new critiques of external validity, i.e., it is questionable whether the results from experiments still hold true beyond the experiment setup.
-To deal with this issue, economists supplement the treatment effect estimates of experimental methods with evidences on mechanisms.
+To deal with this issue, economists supplement the treatment effect estimates of experimental methods with evidence on mechanisms.
 That is, economists need to explain and prove how the causality identified from experiments carries out.
 Correspondingly, the fraction of papers mentioning "external validity" and discussing "mechanisms" rises sharply.
 Most strikingly, the fraction of top journal papers with mechanism discussions is over 70% in 2019.

 A review of the challenges in accessing and using these new data, as well as discussions on how new data sets may change the statistical methods used by economists and the types of questions posed in empirical research.